suyjuris/lampe/README.md

 Library for Agent Manipulation and Planning Efficiently

 ## Description
-Allows interfacing with the (MASSim Server)[https://multiagentcontest.org/].
+Allows interfacing with the [MASSim Server](https://multiagentcontest.org/).

 ## System requirements
 This project currently targets Microsoft Windows 64-bit.
 The sockets are the only non-portable part.